-The reciprocal relationship of epistemology and
+The reciprocal relationship of epistemology and science is

 A = A

 The first full-fledged exposition of a mathematical theory of vision is found in the Optica of Euclid (fl.
 300 B.C.).
-Indeed, Euclid's approach to vision was so strictly mathematical as to exclude all but the most incidental references to those aspects of the visual process not reducible to geometry — the ontology of visual radiation and the physiology and psychology of vision.
+Indeed, Euclid's approach to vision was so strictly mathematical as to exclude all but the most incidental references to those aspects of the visual process not reducible to geometry-the ontology of visual radiation and the physiology and psychology of vision.
 Lejeune comments that Euclid's Optica systematically ignores every physical and psychological aspect of the problem of vision.
 It restricts itself to that which can be expressed geometrically. [...]

 Its model is the treatise on pure geometry, and its method that of the Elements: a few postulates all fully necessary, from which follow deductively and with full mathematical rigor a series of theorems of a traditional form.